veit/flask-bokeh-dashboard/README.rst

 =============

 If you have differences in your preferred setup, I encourage you to fork this to create your own version.
-I also accept pull requests on this, if they’re small, atomic, and if they make my own packaging experience better.
+I also accept pull requests on this, if they are small, atomic, and if they make my own packaging experience better.